Arsenal - Science Center

 In 2016 the still open construction work and the interior finishing were completed.
 The complex building services and electrical installations were also largely finalised.
 Due to the good weather conditions, it was also possible to construct the outdoor facilities.

 Subsequently, the laboratories of the Institute of Fluid Mechanics and Heat Transfer began to move in step by step.
 In connection with the new appointment for the research area "fluidmechanics", a new test facility was installed and the relocation of the flow test facility from Karlsplatz was fixed.
-The TU subsidiary Smart-Minerals GmbH (SMG) also started the installation, whereby the TU Vienna supported the approval as a workplace.
+The TU subsidiary Smart-Minerals GmbH (SMG) also started the installation, whereby the TU Wien supported the approval as a workplace.

 The high-performance computing clusters (HPC) and the new computer centre, which is operated jointly with EODC and ZAMG, were already in operation.
 Planning began for the next expansion stage of the -Vienna Scientific Cluster: VSC 4.